 Create training data

 When the preparation script is finished the training data can be generated.
 To do this, a bash script, create_traindata.sh, is developed (see appendix 3.1.3, and the second script in figure 3).
 This script runs two different Perl scripts developed by Rutger Vos.
 One of these scripts is for the tubers and the other for the flowers (see appendices 3.4.2 and 3.4.3).
 The only difference between these two scripts is the accepted input files.
-The script for the tubers only accept files with a name in the format <number>,<number>.png, while the other script accepts files with a name that contains at leas one number.
+The script for the tubers only accept files with a name in the format <number>,<number>.png, while the other script accepts files with a name that contains at least one number.
 These scripts create tsv (tab separated value) files for every directory.
 So after running create_traindata.sh there is a tsv file for every species of the flower pictures and a tsv file for every shape of the tuber.

 The tsv files of the tuber can be used for training the neural network.
 The tsv files of the flowers need to be modified before using them for training the neural network.
 To automate this modification process a bash script is developed that will run two python scripts (see appendix 3.1.2, the second script in figure 3 and appendices 3.5.3-3.5.5).
 The first python script creates tsv files per section by combining the tsv files in that specific section.
 When all sections have a tsv file the second python script will be running.
 This script create extra columns, one column per section.
 After creating the columns they will be filled in.
 The guideline for this step is: the first section gets 1’s in the first column and -1’s in all other columns.
 The second section gets 1’ in the second column and -1’ in all other columns etc. After this step the data can be used to train the neural networks.